top of page

 Social Media

 The profile of a young person at elevated risk includes those who are isolated, excluded, frequently absent, in care, or lacking stable family connections.
-But the NSPCC is clear that county lines affects young people across social backgrounds and ethnicities.
+However, the NSPCC is clear that county lines affects young people across social backgrounds and ethnicities.
 Professionals who hold an unconscious picture of what a "county lines victim" looks like may miss those who don't fit it.

 A child or young person involved in county lines activity is a victim of exploitation — not a criminal.
 The response that is most likely to help is one that maintains trust, avoids judgement, and connects the young person to appropriate specialist support.
 Schools that approach disclosure or suspected involvement primarily through a disciplinary lens can cause real harm — not through malice, but through misunderstanding the nature of what they are dealing with.